 An extensive work of hagiographic production and reconstruction then made it possible to develop phrases and expressions entirely similar to those of the artist, to the point of reproducing this digital version for the joy (and undoubtedly the amazement) of the visitors.

-AI and Deepfake are very powerful methods that will soon revolutionize entertainment too: the day is not far off when the cinema will see new films by disappeared artists, who will find life again by interacting with real actors.
-Copyright itself will be revolutionized, and in general we will have to consider this form of "artistic immortality" from a completely different perspective.
+AI and Deepfake are very powerful methods that will soon revolutionize entertainment too: the day is not far off when the cinema will see new films by missing artists, who will find life again by interacting with real actors.
+Copyright itself will be revolutionized, and in general we will have to look at this form of "artistic immortality" from a completely different perspective.

-Here is a really suggestive video and for me moving that shows some sentences of the "Salvador revived".
+Here is a really suggestive video and for me moving that shows some phrases from "Salvador revived".